 Sofie Ramos: Space to Breathe — Deeper

-Fort Mason Center for Arts & Culture (FMCAC) is proud to present an evening of performances for Space To Breathe, an installation by local multimedia artist Sofie Ramos.
-In her new commission for FMCAC, Ramos inhabits three entry sites to campus: the 1926 Guardhouse, the power transformer, and the driveway separating the two.
+Fort Mason Center for Arts & Culture (FMCAC) was proud to present an evening of performances for Space To Breathe, an installation by local multimedia artist Sofie Ramos.
+In her new commission for FMCAC, Ramos inhabited three entry sites to campus: the 1926 Guardhouse, the power transformer, and the driveway separating the two.

-At the mid-point of Sofie Ramos’ Space to Breathe commission, the artist’s collaborator Chris Wood curates an evening of three site specific performances:
+At the mid-point of Sofie Ramos’ Space to Breathe commission, the artist’s collaborator Chris Wood curated an evening of three site specific performances:

-- Laetitia Sonami brings her unique musical interface, the Spring Spyre, to Sophie Ramos’s guard house.
-Mixing abstract electronic with worldly utterances, she brings Ramos’ dystopian domestic world to the sonic surface.
+- Laetitia Sonami bought her unique musical interface, the Spring Spyre, to Sophie Ramos’s guard house.
+Mixing abstract electronic with worldly utterances, she brought Ramos’ dystopian domestic world to the sonic surface.

-- What happens when we stare at the protagonist for too long–do they notice?
-Are they aware of what we as the audience project onto them.
-Based off of Ingmar Bergman’s Persona, Kim Ip or “Krimm” investigates the psychological dreamscape of Elizabet Vogler’s silence throughout the film.
+- What happens when we stare at the protagonist for too long — do they notice?
+Are they aware of what we as the audience project onto them?
+Based on Ingmar Bergman’s Persona, Kim Ip or “Krimm” investigated the psychological dreamscape of Elizabet Vogler’s silence throughout the film.
 She investigates the power that chosen silence brings to a womxn protagonist.

-- In an installation that invites viewers to speculate about absent inhabitants, Anthony A. Russell‘s performance warns, “they are among us now”.
-His intervention seeks to subvert the exuberance of Ramos’s installation by imagining a time in the future of the space when the dwelling has been abandoned by its intended inhabitants, and then occupied by more nefarious characters.
+- In an installation that invited viewers to speculate about absent inhabitants, Anthony A. Russell‘s performance warned, “they are among us now.”
+His intervention sought to subvert the exuberance of Ramos’s installation by imagining a time in the future of the space when the dwelling has been abandoned by its intended inhabitants, and then occupied by more nefarious characters.